The muscles used to clean a weight from the floor.

 Wrist: extensor carpi radialis longus and brevis, extensor digitorum, extensor carpi ulnaris, abductor pollicis longus, extensor pollicis brevis, extensor pollicis longus

 When a lifter squats down to clean a weight from the floor, she appears to be doing a simple-looking exercise.
 But it’s actually a complex movement involving many muscles.
-The clean is a good way to develop some bio-motor abilities, most especially power.
+The clean is a good way to develop bio-motor abilities, most especially power.
 It’s best to start doing this lift under a coach’s supervision.
 Find a personal trainer that you trust and book some time.